 3490.14 (Cont.)
 THE AGED, BLIND, AND DISABLED 07-91

-participation for this purpose may be executed through the submission of a claim to the Medicaid agency requesting Medicaid payment for Medicare deductibles and coinsurance for QMBs.
+participation for this purpose (e.g., for furnishing the services to the individual as a QMB) may be executed through the submission of a claim to the Medicaid agency requesting Medicaid payment for Medicare deductibles and coinsurance for QMBs.
 The claim may not be disallowed on the basis that the Medicare service is not covered by Medicaid in the State plan or that the provider accepts the patient as a QMB only.
 The actual payment made by Medicaid, plus the QMB's Medicaid copayment liability, if any, under the State plan, is payment in full for Medicare deductibles and coinsurance.
-In this case, the provider is restricted under §, from seeking to collect any amount from a QMB for Medicare deductibles or coinsurance, which is in excess of his/her liability under Medicaid, even if Medicaid's payment is less than the Medicare deductibles and coinsurance.
+In this case, the provider is restricted under §1902(a)(25)(C) of the Act, from seeking to collect any amount from a QMB for Medicare deductibles or coinsurance, which is in excess of his/her liability under Medicaid, even if Medicaid's payment is less than the Medicare deductibles and coinsurance.

-§ If the individual is a QMB and is also dually eligible for Medicaid services in the plan which are also covered by Medicare, then any Medicaid payment for the Medicaid covered service is considered payment in full with respect to providers who accept the individual as a full Medicaid patient.
+Effective for physicians' services under Medicare Part B (as defined in §1848(j)(3) of the Act) furnished on or after April 1, 1990, to a QMB (or any Medicaid recipient), Medicare payment for the service is made on an assignment related basis.
+Medicare payment in these cases is made directly to the provider.
+However, if a provider is not required to, and does not accept Medicare assignment under Part B, he/she may bill an individual who is a QMB only, for the difference between his/her charge for the service and Medicare's rate for the service.
+An individual may have a potential liability for services other than physicians' services, if accepted by the provider as a QMB only and the provider's charges are greater than the amount recognized by Medicare.
+If the individual is a QMB and is also dually eligible for Medicaid services in the plan which are also covered by Medicare, then any Medicaid payment for the Medicaid covered service is considered payment in full with respect to providers who accept the individual as a full Medicaid patient.
 The provider, in this case, accepts the individual as a Medicaid patient even though he/she does not accept Medicare assignment, and may not seek to collect the difference between his/her charge and Medicare's rate for the service.
 (See examples.)

 C. QMB's Liability.--You may elect to impose nominal Medicaid copayments for covered or non-covered Medicare services on QMBs, as provided in 42 CFR 447.50 et seq.
 The same copayment restrictions applicable to categorically needy individuals apply to QMBs.
 A QMB's liability, if any, for Medicare deductibles and coinsurance, therefore, is limited to the nominal copayment amounts established in the State plan.